 By: Eric Siegel, Ph.D., Predictive Analytics World

-This article covers additional examples of the “accuracy fallacy” – it follows up as an addendum to my article, “Accuracy Fallacy: Orchestrating the Media’s Bogus Coverage of AI” (link forthcoming).
+This article covers additional examples of the “accuracy fallacy” – it follows up as an addendum to my article published by Scientific American, “Accuracy Fallacy: The Media’s Coverage of AI is Bogus”.
 I strongly suggest you read the other article first, since it introduces the concept and sets the groundwork.

 Breaking News: Psychotic Breaks Are Still Mostly Unpredictable

 “Machine learning algorithms can help psychologists predict, with 90% accuracy, the onset of psychosis by analyzing a patient’s conversations.”
 Thus opens an article in The Register (U.K.) eagerly covering an overzealous report out of Emory and Harvard Universities.
 Enshrined with the credibility of a publication in Nature, the researchers have the press believing their predictive model can confidently foretell who will develop psychosis and who won’t.